OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Project Plans/Finalizing Lionsberg+OGM MoU.md

 - start Operationalization Plan (3/28)
 - finalize [[Communicating Lionsberg Process to OGM]] plan (tbd)
 - communicate with OGM members at large (tbd)

+## Due Diligence Around Steward Ownership
+- do a short tour of other possible models
+- does a 501(c)3 create a bunch of paperwork, more than we can do?

+## Due Diligence Around Lionsberg

+## Agreeing Collectively to Take Responsibility for MoU Commitments

+## Finalize and Sign MoU
+- meet with Lionsberg General Counsel
 - sign document with Lionsberg (4/6)

 ## Follow-On Action Items / Plans